 Open Banking represents a real paradigm shift in the ownership and use of customer data.
-It not only provides significant opportunities for consumers, fintechs and the banks but also represents a precursor to broader data ownership changes beyond just the realm of financial services.
+It not only provides significant opportunities for consumers, fintechs, and banks but also represents a precursor to broader data ownership changes beyond just the realm of financial services.

 Scott Farrell defines open banking as giving "customers a right to direct that the information they already share with their bank be safely shared with others they trust."
-Traditionally viewed as an asset of the organisation, empowering consumers to be able to easily, and safely, share their data sounds like a really great idea.
-However what are the likely consumer implications?
+Traditionally viewed as an asset of the organization, empowering consumers to be able to easily, and safely, share their data sounds like a really great idea.
+However, what are the likely consumer implications?

-If significant, democratising changes of the past are anything to go by then consumer uptake will be slow.
-Indeed, just take a look at the "choice of fund" legislation in superannuation which is almost 15 years old and still sees relatively few workers chose anything but their employers default fund.
-Another recent example would be the latest advancement in the Australian banking landscape, the NPP, allowing almost real time payments is almost unheard of by consumers.
+If significant, democratizing changes of the past are anything to go by then consumer uptake will be slow.
+Indeed, just take a look at the "choice of fund" legislation in superannuation which is almost 15 years old and still sees relatively few workers choose anything but their employer's default fund.
+Another recent example would be the latest advancement in the Australian banking landscape, the NPP, allowing almost real-time payments is almost unheard of by consumers.
 Some of Australia’s largest banks haven’t been able to integrate it into their offerings as yet.

 As such, short term adoption of Open Banking is likely to be limited but it does put in place a foundation with the potential to deliver significant consumer value well into the future.
 To appreciate the value of the proposition it’s worth considering the examples of outcomes it could enable for customers.